-By Bus from Kathmandu (2.5 hours-3 hours): The easiest and cheapest way to take a bus to Nagarkot is via Ratna bus park where you’ll get the bus to Bhaktapur (45 minutes).
+By Bus from Kathmandu (2.5 hours-3 hours): The easiest and cheapest way to take a bus to Nagarkot is via Bhaktapur bus park which is just before Ratna bus park.
+It drops you off at the main Bhaktapur entrance while the Ratna sometimes do but more often will pass by the main road.
 From Bhaktapur’s main entrance you’ll need to make your way to the eastern terminal near (see below).

 By bus from Bhaktapur (1 hour - 1.2 hours): The small terminal to Nagarkot is located at the north east of Bhaktapur near Kamal Pokhari tank along the main road.
 Frequent mini-buses circle Bhaktapur and can drop you there.
 Avoid entering into the old streets of Bhaktapur unless you want to pay for a hefty entrance ticket.

 By Taxi from Bhaktapur (45 mins -1 hour): At the main entrances to Bhaktapur any number of taxi’s will be happy to bargain with you for a price.
 Some will take 800 rupees for a one way journey with a bit of bargaining.
 However most will want 1000+ rupees especially during peak season.

 Hotels are mainly spread out from the bus stop on up Nagarkot hill.
 There are a few along the main road before the bus stop. separated by and budget.
 Several paths branch off around the hill.
 If you have trouble finding you guesthouse just ask any local person and they will point you in the right direction.